-In a 30-minute class, there are many lunges and squats, but since they are called by fancy dancer names like pliés, you don’t always recognize them as squats.
+In a 30-minute class, there are many lunges and squats, but since they are often called by fancy dancer names like pliés, you don’t always recognize them as squats.
 And I promise you your arms will burn just as much after a barre class as they do after lifting much heavier weights in a more traditional workout.

 Good Practice Focusing on Form and Mindset

 Running requires that you constantly check in with your form and your thinking.

 The same thing is true with barre.
 Form is all-important to barre workouts.
 A tiny, nearly imperceptible form tweak can make all the difference to the effectiveness of a move.